switchupcb/disgo/README.md

 ### Comparison

 Disgo supports every feature in the Discord API in the Discord API and provides optional caching and shard management.
-[DiscordGo](https://github.com/bwmarrin/discordgo#documentation) is not feature-complete and [Disgord](https://github.com/andersfylling/disgord#qa) is limiting. `disgo` contains of 5 letters — while the others have 7+ — saving you precious keyboard strokes.
+[DiscordGo](https://github.com/bwmarrin/discordgo#documentation) is not feature-complete and [Disgord](https://github.com/andersfylling/disgord#qa) is limiting.
+The word `disgo` contains 5 letters — while the others have 7+ — saving you precious keyboard strokes.
 Most important is Disgo's performance, which saves you money by reducing server costs. _Don't believe me?_ Check this out!

 #### CPU
 Disgo places a priority on performance.
 For more information, view [`library decisions`](/contribution/libraries/).
 Sharding is optional.